-The bustling Treadwell wharf at Douglas served steamships, freighters, and ferries.
-The Pump House was constructed in 1914 at the end of a pier 600 feet (183 m) long.
-The building’s three centrifugal pumps lifted 2,700 gallons (10,220 l) of water a minute from Gastineau Channel and the salt water was used to flush mill tailings back to the shoreline.
-There is now an 80 acre (32 ha), 2 miles (3.2 km) long sand beach consisting mostly of mine tailings from the Treadwell.
-The Pump House is one of the few remaining structures and serves as a visual reminder of the area’s rich mining history.
+A pump house is one of the few remaining structures of the gold mine and was constructed in 1914 on Gastineau Channel at the end of a pier 600 feet (183 m) long that served steamships, freighters, and ferries.
+The building contained three centrifugal pumps capable of lifting 2,700 gallons (10,220 l) of water per minute and used to flush mill tailings back to the shoreline.
+The flushed tailings accumulated at the shoreline and there is now an artificial sand beach of about 80 acres (32 ha) and 2 miles (3.2 km) long consisting mostly of mine tailings from the Treadwell.
 Read more here and here.
 Explore more of Treadwell here: